jacebenson/jace.pro/content/post/2020-04-23-k20-hackathon-see-you-there/index.md

 - You will learn how to build whatever it is you're building.
 So if you want to try out the new now-expierence, here's your time to shine.
 - You will likely form a team and make better bonds with those on it.
 - You might win one the five categories, if you do you'll get $500 USD, or $5,000 USD for your team.
-- You may also be featured in some content sent out to people who want that kind of stuff.
+- ServiceNow may feature your work in some content sent out to people who want that kind of stuff.

 Now let's go over the specifics.